Suffering

 AN3.76

-It’s important to understand that stress and dissatisfaction, though felt in the present, are actually the results of past causes, past conditions, desires, and intentions.
-In simple terms, the circumstances of this life, and even past lives, have shaped the likes and dislikes we now have, our views, our thoughts, and our intentions.
-All of these, in turn, shape our present experience.
+It’s important to understand that stress and dissatisfaction, although felt in the present, are the fruits of past causes, past desires, intentions and actions, that have ripened into our current experience.
+The circumstances of this life, and even of countless past lives, have shaped the tendencies of mind we now carry: our likes and dislikes, our views, our moods, and the very ways we interpret the world.
+All these together shape what we experience in each moment.

 Karma and saṃsāra can be understood like seeds or intentions rooted in desire.
 When the right conditions appear, those seeds sprout.
-They ripen into stress and suffering, if craving and clinging are present.
-For example, if we've formed a liking for certain foods, or a dislike for particular behaviors, encountering them, through the senses or even through memory, triggers habitual reactions.
+They ripen into stress and suffering when craving and clinging are present.
+For example, if we’ve formed a liking for certain foods, or a dislike for particular behaviors, encountering them, through the senses or even through memory, triggers habitual reactions.

-These reactions may show up as clearly unwholesome thoughts, speech, or actions.
-For more experienced practitioners, they may appear as more subtle forms of clinging, aversion, or delusion.
+These reactions may manifest as unwholesome thoughts, speech, or actions.
+For more experienced practitioners, they may appear as more subtle forms of clinging, aversion, or delusion, a faint tightening, a subtle wanting, a subtle resistance to what is.

-In other words, when we first begin to practice, we can't prevent past karma from ripening.
-It will bring some suffering when there’s contact through the six senses.
-But what we can do is stop creating new karma, by changing how we respond to that contact.
+In other words, when we first begin to practice, we can’t prevent past karma from affecting us, contact through the six senses will inevitably bring pleasure and pain.
+But we can stop creating new karma by changing how we respond to that contact.

-For example, instead of clinging to the Five Aggregates, we can allow any feelings, perceptions, intentions, or thoughts that arise from habitual patterns to simply pass away.
+For example, instead of clinging to the Five Aggregates: form, feeling, perception, volition, and consciousness, we allow any feelings, perceptions, or intentions that arise from old patterns to simply pass away.
 We do this by not attaching to them, not reacting to them, not feeding them with new fuel.
-In this way, we stop creating new karma.
+In this way, the chain of craving is weakened, and we cease to plant new karmic seeds.

 Beings are owners of their actions, heirs of their actions, they originate from their actions, are bound to their actions, have their actions as their refuge.
 Actions distinguish beings as inferior and superior.